39alpha/39alpharesearch.org/six-differentiators.md

 social-psych.md %}), keen on using 39Alpha teams as a test bed for original publications and advancement in this field.
-These physiologists monitor how teams communicate and collaborate amongst themselves, how they collectively move on scientific goals and targets, and how the disciplinary backgrounds and personalities of individual team members affects creativety, productivity, and original discovery.
+These physiologists monitor how teams communicate and collaborate amongst themselves, how they collectively move on scientific goals and targets, and how the disciplinary backgrounds and personalities of individual team members affects creativity, productivity, and original discovery.